Mini-Sylar/Server-Client-ChatApp/README.md

 </div>

 ## Updates
-Updates have been moved into changelog [Changelog](CHANGELOG.md)
+Updates have been moved into
+[Changelog](CHANGELOG.md)

 ## Plans